davidhu2000/react_redux_generator/README.md

 ## New features in version 1.1
 - Component generator can accept `-f` and `-nc` flags.
-- When generator `root_reducer.js`, all existing reducers will be imported and added to `combineReducers`.
+- When generating `root_reducer.js`, all existing reducers will be imported and added to `combineReducers`.

 ## Installation
 ```